RUrlus/ModelMetricUncertainty/docs/source/basics.rst

   :width: 800
   :alt: Uncertainty on the Precision-Recall curve

-See :class:`mmu.PrecisionRecallMultinomialUncertainty` and :class:`mmu.PrecisionRecallCurveMultinomialUncertainty` for details.
+See :class:`mmu.PrecisionRecallUncertainty` and :class:`mmu.PrecisionRecallUncertainty` for details.

 Bivariate-Normal approach
 +++++++++++++++++++++++++